 The SPH holds a graduation ceremony each year, near the date of the spring Commencement ceremony.
-Each Division selects one outstanding student for that year, and one of those students is selected as the John J. Hanlon Award winner, the outstanding Masters graduate student for the SPH.
+Each Division selects one outstanding student for that year, and one of those students is selected as the John J. Hanlon Award winner, the outstanding Master's graduate student for the SPH.

-In addition, students select one faculty member to receive the "Golden Apple" award for teaching excellence.
+In addition, students select two faculty members to receive a "Golden Apple" award and an "Excellence in Teaching" award for exemplary teaching and mentorship.
 Other awards, including the AMI Outstanding Graduating Health Management and Policy Student, are also announced at the graduation ceremony.